ntuanh/TrainingFIL/LinuxandNetwork/Week_0/overview.md

-<a name="Modau"></a>
 ## 1. Servers and Client
-    * A Server is a computer or software that provides services  , data , or resources to the other devices ( aka Client  ) over network.
+    A Server is a computer or software that provides services  , data , or resources to the other devices ( aka Client  ) over network

 ## 2. Forwarding .
     *  Forwarding is the process of sending a message from one node to another node in the network ( Destination , Next Hop , Interface).